j2store/userguide/checkout_layout.md

 ![](add-cus-field-to-layout.png)

-Now, in the checkout process, the added custom field **Title** will be displayed in before the **First Name** field, as illustrated in the following image:
+Now, in the checkout process, the added custom field **Title** will be displayed before the **First Name** field, as illustrated in the following image:

 ![](custom-field-in-frontend.png)